by Lucas Aresin

 World Press Photo Exhibition

 Alright..what if it's not as sunny as I promised?
 Fine.. let's add some indoor activities.
-From the end of September and throughout October the World Press Photo 2018 is visiting Budapest.
+From the end of September and throughout October the World Press Photo 2019 is visiting Budapest.
 This exhibition of award-winning photographs visits 45 countries and 100 cities every year, with a global audience surpassing 4 million annually.
-In Budapest, the World Press Photo 2018 will be hosted inside the Hungarian National Museum (Magyar Nemzeti Múzeum).
+In Budapest, this will be hosted inside the Hungarian National Museum (Magyar Nemzeti Múzeum).
 So if you're interested in photography, or if you simply want to see the latest and best work of visual journalists, come along!

 When the days get colder, we want to warm ourselves with food and drink.
 Budapest's residents know this, and as such, October is a month of culinary excellence.
 Several food-related celebrations open up a menu of choices for the hungry visitor.
 At the beginning of the month, Welschriesling October serves great Rieslings from all across the country at the Corinthia Hotel Budapest.
 The Chimney Cake Festival at Vajdahunyad Castle brings you fluffy, sugary, and all-around amazing cakes.
 The smell of cinnamon and powdered sugar is simply mouthwatering and enchanting!
 That's it for vegetarians, but if you enjoy meat, there's the Pig Slaughtering and Sausage Festival in the Railway History Park.
 It's the place to be for lovers of traditional, rustic Hungarian sausage and meat dishes.